You will NOT take my hair.

 I use this brand of Evening Primrose Oil.

 Biotin is available at many local stores.
-I’ve read mixed reviews about biotin with some users loving biotin and others complaining about acne breakout.
+I’ve read mixed reviews about biotin with some users loving biotin and others finding no improvement or they complain about adverse reactions like acne breakout.
 This particular brand of Biotin not only has great online reviews but also works well for me.
-Again we’re all different.
+Again we’re all different though.

 I read this study on the benefits of a bioavailable form of silicon called choline-stabilized orthosilicic acid (ch-OSA) on skin, nails, and hair.
 Sure enough this silicon (ch-OSA) supplement called BIOSIL has made a difference not only in my hair but also my skin and nails.